Awakening the Divine

 Retreat start and end times:

-• Our program ends at 11:00 AM, with the option to pack a to-go lunch.
-You should plan to leave the retreat center by noon at the latest.
+Our program ends at Noon, followed by lunch.
+You should plan to leave the retreat center by 2:00 PM at the latest.

 Sample Schedule of a Typical Day